arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 ###Prototyping &amp; Incubation

-Then, we got to know about the TiECON PitchFest, a business idea event where the participants will be pitching their business ideas to the investors and incubators.
+Then, we got to know about the TiECON PitchFest, a business idea event where the participants will be pitching their business to the investors and incubators for funding.
-Having just the idea without any product or even prototype, we called our friends and geared up for building a prototype in 3 weeks and some how suceeded too..
+Having just the idea without any product or even prototype, we called our friends and geared up for building a prototype in just 3 weeks for the event and some how made it ready.

 Our friends Ashok, Isaac, Ramakrishnan, Kathir, Melwyn, Ram and many others great effort &amp; help made the prototype possible in a short span of time.
-We had named the product name as 'Jobbied' which was renamed later after realizing that no one likes and knows the spelling for the word.
+We had named the product name as 'Jobbied' which was renamed later.

 With the prototype and a business plan PPT, we went to the prelims in Coimbatore and presented it.
 After a week of the prelims, we got a mail that we had been selected for PitchFest finals.
 After developing the prototype further more, making a mobile app and improving the pitch desk PPT with a sleepless night the day before, We went for the finals to present to the investors.